gaehlerm/SoftwareEngineering/README.md

 I would also thank to Martin Fowler, Robert C. Martin, and Dave Thomas, amoung others, for their moral support and their great books.
 Though, little surprisingly, they didn't have time to read through this book.

+I'm also thankful Copilot and Wordvice that helped me writing this book.
+Copilot at times gave me some inspiration on how to finish a sentence and Wordvice helped me out with making this text more readable.
+When revising this text, I just realized once again how bad my English was.

 # 5. Preface

 "I have been consistently disappointed by the quality of CS [computer science] graduates.
 It's not that the graduates aren't bright or talented, it's just that they haven't been taught what programming is really all about." - Robert C. Martin